syotfs/Sup/TSC-CHARTER.md

 ## 9. Amendments

-a) This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.
+This charter may be amended by a two-thirds vote of the entire TSC and is subject to approval by LF Projects.